void-ppc/void-ppc-docs/INSTALL.md

 $ fdisk /dev/sda # this brings up a prompt of a sort
 > g # create a GUID partition table (GPT)
 > n # create a partition for PReP boot, primary, ~10M
-> t # to change type to PReP Boot - select partition 1, hex code 41 for PPC PReP Boot
+> t # change partition type to PowerPC PReP boot
 > n # create a second partition and fill the rest of the disk
 > w # write changes and quit
 $ mkfs.ext4 /dev/sda2 # create an ext4 filesystem on the target drive
 ```

+When using the `t` command to change the partition type, `PowerPC PReP boot` should be `7`.
+However, it could be different on older versions, so list them if unsure; `fdisk` will tell you what type it's changing to.

 Now we have a target filesystem at `/dev/sda2`.
 Mount it: